amilkey1/SMC/README.md

 `kappa`: if HKY is chosen, set kappa\
 `base_frequencies`: if HKY is chosen, set base frequencies\
 `verbose`: 0, 1, or 2 determines level of output\
-`save_memory`: set to true to throw away partials in likelihood calculations after they are used\
 `outgroup`: set to species name\
 `startmode`: set to smc or sim to perform SMC or simulate data